TZstatsADS/Fall2016-Proj2-grp13/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))

-[Contribution Statement] Youn is in charge of the first part and Jiani is in charge of the second part.
+[Contribution Statement] Youn is in charge of the awareness part and Jiani is in charge of the general information of water complaints part.
 Peiran did the word cloud.
 All team members contributed to the GitHub repository and prepared the presentation.
 All team members approve our work presented in our GitHub repository including this contribution statement.Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```
 proj/